adfresca/sdk-ios/README.md

 // This event occurs when content was not received properly with error information.
 - (void)adView:(AdFrescaView *)view didFailToReceiveAdWithException:(AdException *)error {}

-// This event occurs when the user closes view. it's also called when content is not loaded with an error after calling showAd().
+// This event occurs when the user closes view. it's also called when content is not loaded with an error after calling show().
 So this is endpoint of our process
 - (void)adViewClosed:(AdFrescaView *)adView {}
 ```